-Usually the baby is born after difficult delivery and after delivery, the affected arm hangs loosely at the child’s side.
+Usually, the baby is born after a difficult delivery and after delivery, the affected arm hangs loosely at the child’s side.
 Respiratory depression may indicate an associated phrenic nerve palsy.

 The infant with an Erb’s palsy keeps the arm adducted, internally rotated, with the elbow extended, the forearm pronated, the wrist flexed, and the hand in a fist [Waiter tip deformity].
 Sometimes, the limb is flaccid.

 In patients where the injury, the affected arm may develop more slowly than the healthy arm and may be much smaller and may have impaired muscular, nervous and circulatory development leading to reduced healing ability of the skin, incomplete sensory perception.

 High-resolution MRI is the best imaging study for this palsy.
 It shows the extent of trauma, including pseudomeningocele, and the presence of roots in the neural foramen.

 Plain radiographs can be helpful in diagnosing hemidiaphragm paralysis from phrenic nerve involvement and fractures of the clavicle or humerus.
 X-rays also help to rule out posterior shoulder dislocation.

 Electrodiagnostic studies like electromyography at 2-3 weeks can indicate on the severity and timing of the injury.

 Some babies recover on their own.
 However, some may require intervention.
 Physical therapy forms an important part of both the conservative and operative treatment.

 This begins as early as possible.
 Initially, the arm is fixed across the child’s chest by pinning of clothing to provide more comfort.
 Gentle range of motion exercises.
 While dressing, the arm should be gently dealt to avoid further traction on the limb.